 An avalanche injures Hans, and the ensuing rescue attempt results in Johannes breaking a leg, leaving the trio stranded atop the mountain hoping that Christian will notice their entry into the mountain hut log and assemble some sort of rescue.
 Hans eventually succumbs to high altitude cerebral edema (altitude sickness to you and me), resulting in him becoming delirious and, at times, even suicidal.
 Needless to say, the romantic triangle that could have developed never trudges into such predictable territory as romantic triangles often do, and it is soon replaced by the simple tale of three people attempting to survive near impossible odds.

 Once the war was rolling, Riefenstahl’s career became even harder to sort out.
 She was active in filming a number of victory parades, such as Hitler’s triumphant parade through conquered Poland, and was on hand during the killing of a number of civilians in retaliation for resistance efforts.
 Pictures of Leni at the execution were used to both condemn and exonerate her.
 She was indeed present, but she is also noticeably upset.
 What’s the story?
 In her own words, she attempted to prevent the executions but was forced back a gunpoint by German soldiers.
-War being what it is, who knows?
-She continued her propaganda work, though, filming the aforementioned victory parade in 1939.
+On the other hand, she continued her propaganda work, regardless of the truth of her feelings at the execution, filming the aforementioned victory parade in 1939.
 She also began work on a feature film adaptation of Tiefland, a production that included in its crew a number of forced labor conscripts from German concentration camps.

 Fate seems to have been committed to keeping the actress-director’s life as weird as possible.
-When the war in Europe ended, novelist-screenwriter Budd Schulberg, who was with the Navy at the time working on Allied propaganda films being directed by John Ford (some of which can be downloaded from archive.org and are really worth a look), wa tasked with arresting Riefenstahl.
-The Allies wanted her in Nuremberg for the War Crimes trials, so that she could identify various people in her films.
+When the war in Europe ended, novelist-screenwriter Budd Schulberg, who was with the Navy at the time working on Allied propaganda films being directed by John Ford, was tasked with arresting Riefenstahl.
+The Allies wanted her in Nuremberg for the war crimes trials, so that she could identify the people in her films.
 Riefenstahl herself did not stand trial, but many were skeptical of her claims that she was just an innocent bystander who had no idea what concentration camps were or “what the Nazis were really up to” — especially when that statement was coupled with a statement that she made propaganda films because Goebbels threatened to send her to a concentration camp if she didn’t.
-History, of course, is a nasty knot to untangle, especially in times of conflict.
+History, of course, is a nasty knot to untangle.

-That was pretty much it for her career.
 She attempted to return to film making but found few people willing to finance her projects.
 Tiefland was finally released in 1954.
-Eventually, she turned to still photography and worked for a while in The Sudan.
+She turned to still photography and worked for a while in the Sudan.
 At the age of 72 — though she lied and said she was 52 in order to do it — she became a certified diver and began a career as an underwater photographer.
-Her contributions to the history of cinema are as great as they are terrible, and she remains a very divisive person to discuss.
-However, divorced of its political context and the frightening results it helped yield, her pioneering contributions to film making cannot be denied.
+Her contributions to the history of cinema are as important as they are terrible, and she remains a divisive person to discuss.
+However, divorced of its political context and the horrific results it helped yield, her contributions to film making cannot be denied.
 In her films we find the birth of much of the modern language of cinema.
 Even as her subject matter repulses most, her technique is breathtaking.
-It’s hard, even knowing what we know, to watch something like Triumph of the Will or Olympia and not get swept up by how beautiful it is.
-It’s not unlike watching the work of D.W.
-Griffith, who was, in my opinion, nowhere near the league of Riefenstahl.
-But he still made sweeping films, and one can’t help but get caught up momentarily in the spectacle before the reality of what you’re watching sets in again.
+It’s hard, even knowing what we know, to watch Olympia and not get swept up by how beautiful it is.

 As exciting as White Hell of Piz Palu is in many places, it’s also unevenly paced.
-After the opening disaster, the film settles down for nearly forty minutes of drama that alternates between being effective and simply dragging on for too long and becoming tedious.
+After the opening disaster, the film settles down for nearly forty minutes of drama that alternates between effective and dragging on for too long.
 Even though the acting is natural and there is much in the film that is subtle, it also has its moments of clunkiness, specifically in the overly long way it goes about telling us just how happy and delightful Hans and Maria are.
-And while it is punctuated by Johannes’ panicked descent into the crevasse — quite possibly my favorite part of the film — his time in the mountain hut consists of far too much pensive staring while symbolic snow melts.
+And while it is punctuated by Johannes’ panicked descent into the crevasse, his time in the mountain hut consists of far too much pensive staring while symbolic snow melts.
 But then, Fanck goes and does something like the shot of Johannes outside, smoking a cigarette while sitting on an old wooden fence with the whole of the Alps spreading out behind him, and it pulls you right back in.
-Silent films trade in images, by necessity, and Fanck manages on many occasions to capture scenes of iconic beauty.
+Silent films trade in images, by necessity, and Fanck frequently captures scenes of iconic beauty.

-Still, despite these missteps, White Hell of Piz Palu emerges as a truly fascinating and exciting film from the dawn of action-adventure cinema.
+White Hell of Piz Palu emerges as a truly fascinating and exciting film from the dawn of action-adventure cinema.
 Once we’re on the mountain itself, the film is tense and well-executed, not to mention jaw-dropping in some of the stunts that aren’t even stunts as much as they are just examples of how dangerous mountaineering was (and is).
-If I had to compare it to any modern movie, it would be the docu-drama Touching the Void, or the slightly older documentary The Man Who Skied Down Everest.
-Both films, like White Hell of Piz Palu, capture both the menace and the beauty of such natural wonders and our enduring fascination with trying to climb them.
+It captures the menace and the beauty of natural wonders and our enduring fascination with trying to climb them.
 When our trio suffers onscreen, it’s easy to feel their suffering.
 When they stand on the threshold of rescue only to have hope vanish, we feel it.
-And when Fanck shows us ice-encrusted Piz Palu towering over the landscape, we feel the oppressive weight of its menace as well as the stunning allure of its beauty.
+And when Fanck shows us ice-encrusted Piz Palu towering over the landscape, like the talent of Leni Riefenstahl, we feel the oppressive weight of its menace as well as the allure of its beauty.